Overcoming a Swan Phobia (cygnophobia)

 Coexisting with Swans

 As we encroach further into wildlife habits, it’s crucial to find ways to coexist peacefully.
 We should respect nature and the space wildlife requires to flourish, especially during times such as nesting season.
+Swans just want to care for their children like any other living creature.
+They want to ensure their little ones make it to adulthood safe and strong.
+Surely, this is a concept we can all relate and agree upon.

-Also, interacting with wildlife should be actively encouraged as we need to learn how to coexist appropriately and learning about animal behaviour is essential to do that, however, when we do so, there are actions we should not take: feeding swans bread or human food can cause them to miss out on vital nutrition they will get from oats, bird feed, lettuce, sweetcorn, peas carrots and potato peelings.
+Feeding swans can seem like a positive way to interact with them, however we need to do this in the right way.
+Feeding swans bread or human food can cause them to miss out on vital nutrition they need.
+Better foods to feed them are things like oats, bird feed, lettuce, sweetcorn, peas carrots and potato peelings.
 Despite popular opinion, feeding swans bread will not cause them to explode but it has very little nutritional value and a swan’s digestion is not designed for bread.

 Walking Dogs Near Swans

 - Keep dogs on a leash when swans are present, ideally get to know the area so you can react before the dog bolts, barking at them.
-Itn fact, letting your dog chase or harass swans is illegal in the UK.
+In fact, letting your dog chase or harass swans is illegal in the UK.

 - Maintain a safe distance, especially during nesting season in the spring.